timstableford/proper-job/README.md

 An abstract class with the following methods.

 - `quit` - Returns a `Promise<void>`.
-- `fetch` - Returns a `Promise<T | undefined>`.
-This is assumed to be a function that returns a value when it's available and on timeout returns undefined.
+- `fetch` - Returns a `Promise<T[] | undefined>`.
+This is assumed to be a function that returns an array of values when it's available and on timeout returns undefined.
+Returning an empty array is also treated as undefined.
+If more elements are popped than the available buffer size then the buffer will not poll again until there's space.